 Field sobriety tests are not necessarily a valid way of determining DUI.
 For instance, a person may not be able to properly carry out a field sobriety test even when he/she has had nothing to drink, simply because his/her coordination or balance is not good.
 In other cases, an officer may not be able to judge a person's reaction time, coordination, or nystagmus correctly, wrongfully charging a person under limited evidence.
 Even if you submit to a SFSTs, they are not as strong of evidence as a police officer and prosecutor may like you to believe!
 It is crucial that you seek counsel right away.

 Ready to start creating a defense that will stand up against your charges?
-Reach out to JD Law today to discuss your case in a free consultation.
+Reach out to jD LAW, P.C. today to discuss your case in a free consultation.

 Call us today for a FREE Consultation